-The transmission and distribution sector is faces a constant challenge of delivering reliable as well as affordable electrical power and is always looking for ways to improve on both.
+The transmission and distribution sector faces the constant challenge of delivering reliable as well as affordable electrical power and is always looking for ways to improve on both.
 Standards-based certification of equipment has traditionally been viewed as the most trusted way to ensure the quality of components that make up the grid and contribute to reliability.
 But what form should certification take?
-And how can components best be assessed against the requirements of relevant standards?
+And how best to assess components against the requirements of relevant standards?

-www.INMRLABORATORYGUIDE.com is your convenient portal to obtain information on the testing services and key contact personnel at the world’s leading HV & HP laboratories.
+www.INMRLABORATORYGUIDE.com is your convenient portal to obtain information on testing services and contact personnel at the world’s leading HV & HP laboratories.
 A first menu allows you to select among High Voltage Tests, High Power Tests, High Current Tests, Mechanical Tests or other types of laboratory tests.

 Once any specific group of tests has been selected, a new menu opens that presents all the major laboratories worldwide who offer this type of testing service.

 Finally, clicking on any laboratory name and logo opens up a link to a range of useful information as well as a comprehensive data on that laboratory’s testing facilities, equipment and capabilities.
 Valuable contact information is also provided on key contact personnel so you know exactly who to approach with your testing needs.

 www.INMRLABORATORYGUIDE.com is your handiest, easiest-to-use on-line reference, linking you instantly to the leading test laboratories across the globe.
 All at no cost.